guycalledavinash/sonarqube/README.md

 5. Identify Duplicate code

-It runs on the port 9000 be default
+It runs on the port 9000 by default

 4 GB RAM is recommended to run this so choose relevant EC2 instance